abhishekdbihani/abhishekdbihani.github.io/index.md

 Mudrocks are a type of rock that act as geological seals for CO2 stored underground or for petroleum in subsurface reservoirs.
 They prevent leakage by stopping the fluids from flowing upwards through them.
 However, they can fail if the buoyant pressure of the trapped fluid overcomes their breakthrough pressure.

-Through pore-network modeling, deep-learning aided image analysis, and lattice Boltzmann simulations, I study the structure of the mudrock seals to determine the conditions when the caprock can fail and permit flow of the underlying stored fluid.
+Through a combination of techniques like pore-network modeling, deep-learning aided image analysis, and lattice Boltzmann simulations, I study the structure of the mudrock seals to determine the conditions when the caprock can fail and permit flow of the underlying stored fluid.
 For this purpose, I have reconstructed the 3D rock structures (and the space between them) from scanning electron microscope images and conducted flow simulations using high-performance computing resources.
 I found that correlated heterogeneity (connected larger spaces between rock grains) can greatly increase chances of CO2/hydrocarbon leakage through the seal.

 <img src="images/invasion%20schematic.png?raw=true" align="middle" width="700" height="220" alt="fluid invasion">